KhiopsML/khiops/packaging/windows/nsis/README.md

 - `KHIOPS_VIZ_INSTALLER_PATH`: Path to the Khiops Visualization installer.
 - `KHIOPS_COVIZ_INSTALLER_PATH`: Path to the Khiops Covisualization installer.
 - `KHIOPS_SAMPLES_DIR`: Path to the sample datasets directory.
-- `KHIOPS_DOC_DIR`: Path to the directory containing the documentation.